 Memory, Forgetfulness, and Aging: What's Normal and What's Not?

 Many older adults worry about their memory and other thinking abilities.
 For example, they might be concerned about taking longer than before to learn new things, or they may sometimes forget to pay a bill.
 These changes are usually signs of mild forgetfulness — often a normal part of aging — not serious memory problems.

 What's the difference between normal, age-related forgetfulness and a serious memory problem?
-Serious memory problems make it hard to do everyday things like driving and shopping.
-Signs may include:
+It's normal to forget things once in a while as we age, but serious memory problems make it hard to do everyday things like driving, using the phone, and finding your way home.

 - Asking the same questions over and over again

 - Getting lost in places a person knows well

-- Becoming confused about time, people, and places
+- Becoming more confused about time, people, and places

 Some older adults have a condition called mild cognitive impairment, or MCI, meaning they have more memory or other thinking problems than other people their age.
 People with MCI can usually take care of themselves and do their normal activities.
 MCI may be an early sign of Alzheimer's disease, but not everyone with MCI will develop Alzheimer's.

 Signs of MCI include: